cardano-foundation/developer-portal/docs/native-tokens/minting.md

 --tx-in $txhash#$txix \
 ```
 The hash of our address we use as the input for the transaction needs sufficient funds.
-The syntax is: the hash, followed by a hashtag, followed by the value of TxIx of the corresponding hash.
+So the syntax is: the hash, followed by a hashtag, followed by the value of TxIx of the corresponding hash.

 ```bash
 --tx-out $address+$output+"$tokenamount $policyid.$tokenname1 + $tokenamount $policyid.$tokenname2" \
 ```
 Here is where part one of the magic happens.
-For the <i>--tx-out</i> we need to specify which address will receive our transaction.
+For the <i>--tx-out</i>, we need to specify which address will receive our transaction.
 In our case, we send the tokens to our own address.
 :::note
 The syntax is very important, so here it is word for word.
 There are no spaces unless explicitly stated: